cleversamer/DSA/README.md

 1. javatpoint:
 Contains "Main.java" class, and "debugging.txt" file to debug the code inside "Main.java" class.
 It covers everything inside "javatpoint website" about topic.
 2. udemy:
 Contains "Main.java" class, and "debugging.txt" file to debug the code inside "Main.java" class.
-It covers everything inside "udemy website" about topic.
+It covers everything inside a "udemy course" about topic.

 I strongly advise you to look inside this repository.